yuiint/E-commerce-Event-Analysis-for-a-Cosmetics-Shop/README.md

 #### In the short term:

-Give priority to the groups that are larger and more mobile in the dynamic tags:
+Give priority to the groups that are larger and more mobile in the dynamic tags.

 * Potential Customer (R) Introduction\
    Offer first-time purchase discounts, free shipping, and other shopping incentives, as well as maintain communication and product advertisement exposure.